orchardup/docker-ghost/README.md

 Configuration
 -------------

-This image can be configured with these environment variables:
+This image can be configured with this environment variable:

- - *GHOST_URL*: The url to use when providing links to the site, E.g. in RSS and email.
+ - **GHOST_URL**: The url to use when providing links to the site, E.g. in RSS and email.

 Caveats
 -------

-If you upgrade Ghost by replacing the image, you will lose your uploads.
+You will lose your uploads if you upgrade Ghost by replacing the image.
 This is because there is no way of specifying an upload directory for Ghost yet, but [they're working on it](https://github.com/TryGhost/Ghost/issues/635).
 The database is saved in a volume called `/data` so it will persist just fine.